My Story

 – Mike Haines

-Because our parents were in the armed forces, as children David and I lived in many different countries.
+Our parents were in the armed forces, as children David and I lived in many different countries.
 There were always new things to see and new friends to make, but they were left behind when mum and dad were posted to a different station.
-So, David and I were the only constants in each other’s lives.
-We were best friends as well as brothers, even though he was four years younger than me, and could be a right pain in the rear.

 Mum and dad brought us up with love and care.
 They taught us respect for other people’s cultures and a dislike of prejudice and discrimination.
 And when we grew up, David and I both joined the RAF.
 But then our paths diverged.
 I became a mental health nurse, while David went to serve with the UN, and then to work in humanitarian roles, helping people in need, no matter who they were or what they believed in.

-So, David and I were the only constants in each other’s lives.
-We were best friends as well as brothers, even though he was four years younger than me, and could be a right pain in the rear.
 Mum and dad brought us up with love and care.
 They taught us respect for other people’s cultures and a dislike of prejudice and discrimination.
 And when we grew up, David and I both joined the RAF.
 But then our paths diverged.

 I became a mental health nurse, while David went to serve with the UN, and then to work in humanitarian roles, helping people in need, no matter who they were or what they believed in.
-However, within the space of a month in the late summer of 2014, ISIS posted footage online of the murders of three of its hostages.

-The first two were Americans, Jim Foley and Stephen Sotloff, and the third was my brother, David.
 His barbaric and very public death was a huge shock for all the family, and it left us bereft.
-I found it hard to come to terms with the fact that my brother was dead.

 “IT WAS HATRED THEY WERE TRYING TO SPREAD –